thaskoo/codeX_ReleaseOneNarrativeWorkbook/DataModellingAndPersistence.md

 https://www.digitalocean.com/community/tutorials/a-basic-mysql-tutorial

+## MySQL and Node JS

-Now let's see how to use it in combination with:
+Now let's see how to use MySQL with NodeJS to Create, Read, Update and Delete (CRUD) data.

+Work your way through this example:

 https://github.com/codex-academy/codeX_BasicCRUDExample